OSOceanAcoustics/BOAT_Acoustics/boat_tutorials/what_is_boat.md

 Tutorials aimed at digging into technical details of solving ocean acoustics problems and building in-depth understanding of specific topics.

 ### Technical primers
-Primer notebooks introducing specific technical topics that are used in ocean acoustics problems ubiquitously.
+Primers introducing specific technical topics that are used in ocean acoustics problems ubiquitously.